Climate modelling between bits and bytes

 - Aviation and decarbonisation: Global warming impact, non-CO2 effects, emission scenarios, carbon footprints.

 As a climate scientist, I feel responsible to voice urgency and hope on the climate catastrophe, both through media and in teaching.
-While my main research develops computationally efficient climate models, I see great potential in interdisciplinary work to tackle other urgent problems to sustain the health of our planet.
+While my main research develops climate models, I see great potential in interdisciplinary work to tackle other urgent problems to sustain the health of our planet.